Singer/Friden 1162 Desktop Calculator

 Inside View of Singer/Friden 1162

-The 1162 shares the CRT tube display technology used in the earlier 130/132 calculators, but uses a smaller CRT tube (Type 3WP1), and dispenses with the display of all levels of the four-level RPN stack.
-Instead, the machine displays the bottom two working registers of the stack, leaving the top two registers of the stack invisible.
-This allows the use of the smaller CRT tube, which further reduces the physical size of the calculator.
+The 1162 shares the Cathode Ray Tube (CRT) display technology used in the earlier 130/132 calculators, but uses a smaller CRT (Westinghouse Type 3WP1), and dispenses with the display of the upper two levels of the four-level RPN(Reverse-Polish Notation) stack due to the limited size of the display.
+The bottom two registers of the stack are displayed on the tube, leaving the top two registers of the stack invisible.
+The smaller CRT further helped to reduce the physical size (and weight) of the calculator.

 Close-up of 1162 CRT Display